cormaal/DSS_Assignments/README.md

 01 The Data Scientist’s Toolbox
 02 R Programming
 03 Getting and Cleaning Data
 04 Exploratory Data Analysis
 05 Reproducible Research
 06 Statistical Inference
 07 Regression Models
 08 Practical Machine Learning
 09 Developing Data Products
 10 Data Science Capstone

-This repository contains the assingment files for all of the modules
+This repository contains the assignment files for all of the modules